Validation

 });

-body: Validates request body data before sendingheaders: Ensures required headers are present and correctly formattedmethod: Validates or enforces specific HTTP methods (GET, POST, etc.)params: Validates URL parameters (:param)query: Validates query string parameters before they're added to the URL
+body- Validates request body data before sendingheaders- Ensures required headers are present and correctly formattedmethod- Validates or enforces specific HTTP methods (GET, POST, etc.)params- Validates URL parameters (:param)query- Validates query string parameters before adding to the URL

 import { createFetchClient } from "@zayne-labs/callapi";